Trader Joe’s Practices Harm People and the Planet

 That’s why Green America and the Environmental Investigation Agency have teamed up to hold Trader Joe’s accountable.

-We’re telling Trader Joe’s to stop emitting climate-damaging refrigerant gases in all stores and to support efforts to end child labor in its chocolate supply chains.
+We’re telling Trader Joe’s to stop emitting climate-damaging refrigerant gases in all stores and to support efforts to end child labor in its Trader Joe's chocolate.

 And we’re urging the company to up its transparency across the board.

 Tell Trader Joe's: Don't Discount Our Future!